aeecleclair/Titan/.github/PULL_REQUEST_TEMPLATE/Titan_PR_Template.md

 Goal of this PR :

-Description :
+Description of the added features :
 - [ ]

 Required unmerged PR :
 - [ ]

-Images :
+Images (if the PR change the front) :

 | Desktop | Mobile |
 | ------- | ------ |
 |         |        |

 Other informations :
--

-Author(s) :
 -